 There are now over 60 species of native plants growing on the island.

 The animals are tagged and closely monitored.
 All happily and safely living in the nature reserve.

 There were only 9 left in 1990!
 Have a look at the pink pigeon in the image below.
-I saw this beautiful bird during a trip to the island and took a picture for you.
+I saw this beautiful bird during an Eco Tour of the Island and took a picture for you.

 The beautiful pink pigeon